Murder, She Wrote: Merchandise

 In 1985, Warren Company released a Murder, She Wrote board game.
 In the game, one player takes the hidden role of a killer and the other players try to determine which player is the killer through deduction.
 The killer wins for killing five of the characters on the game-board and escaping, while the detective players win by correctly deducing the identity of the killer.

 In December 2009, casual game developer and publisher Legacy Interactive, under license with Universal Pictures Digital Platforms Group (UPDPG), announced the release a PC and Macintosh video game, Murder, She Wrote, based on the television series.
 In the game, players help Jessica Fletcher to solve five unusual murders.
 A sequel, Murder She Wrote 2, was launched by Legacy Interactive in November 2012.

-In 2020, Funko released a Jessica Fletcher POP! vinyl collectible figure.
+Since 2020, Funko and NECA have released an array of dolls and action figures based on Murder, She Wrote, specifically the character Jessica Fletcher.